 A dentist is called a tandlæge or tooth doctor.

-If you are under the age of 18, you get free dental care including ordontia.
-Once you turn 18 to the age of 25, you will begin to pay 35% of the dental fees.
+If you are under the age of 18, you get free dental care including orthodontic treatment (if the treatment is recommended by the specialist).

 You will need to pay the fee when you leave the dentist, unless you make arrangements with them.
 The fee you pay will already include the subsidy.
 You may want to consider getting additional insurance to help lower your costs if you need lots of dental work.
 It can get expensive.